-The Lionfish is a unique and dominant addition to any saltwater aquarium tank.
-They are known for their ornate, long venomous spines, who can seriously injure an unknowing owner.
-Being a top predator the lionfish, also known as the zebrafish, turkeyfish, butterfly-cod or devil firefish, lionfish have become an invasive species throughout the world.
-Although lionfishes are relatively easy going fish, any small fish or invertebrates may become lunch.
+The Lionfish is a unique and dominant addition to any saltwater aquarium.
+They are known for their ornate, long venomous spines, which can seriously injure an unknowing owner.
+Being a top predator, lionfish (also known as the zebrafish, turkeyfish, butterfly-cod or devil firefish) have become an invasive species in some oceans.
+Although lionfishes are slow swimming fish, any small fish or invertebrates that gets too near may become lunch.

 Common Name(s): Lionfish, zebrafish, firefish, turkeyfish, butterfly-cod, red lionfish, peacock lionfish, red firefish, scorpion volitans, devil firefish

 Scientific Name(s): Pterois volitans and Pterois miles (other species in Pterois genus), Dwarf varieties Dendrochirus spp.

 Life Expectancy: 10 to 15 years

 |Tank Level||Top, mid-dweller|